th3N0m4d/react-apps-from-scratch/TUTORIAL_1_OF_3.md

 ## Setting up a minimal React app

-We'll start by installing the absolute minimal dependencies to run our React project:
+We'll start by installing the absolute minimal dependencies to run and build React apps:

 ```bash
 $ yarn add react react-dom